 If you’re one of the millions of Americans with dry eye syndrome, you know the redness, irritation, blurriness, and gritty feeling it can cause.
-Whether your dry eyes are caused by a related disease, a hormone imbalance, or too much screen time, Duke corneal specialists can assess your condition and recommend the treatment plan that’s best for you.
+Whether dry eye is caused by a related disease, a hormone imbalance, or too much screen time, Duke corneal specialists can assess your condition and recommend the treatment plan that’s best for you.

-Should You See a Doctor for Your Dry Eyes?
+Should You See a Doctor for Dry Eye?

 Duke Health offers locations throughout the Triangle.
 Find one near you.